What does “muzukashii” mean in Japanese?

 Below is the new word used in the example sentence.

 This is a typical usage of “muzukashikatta”.
-When we want to use the past tense form of “muzukashii”, this ta form is the best choice.
+When we want to use the past tense form of “muzukashii”, this ta form is the best option.

 Below are the definition and meanings of “muzukashikute”.

-- muzukashikute – 難しくて (むずかしくて) : the te form of “muzukashii”, meaning ‘difficult’ or ‘hard’ in Japanese.
+- muzukashikute – 難しくて (むずかしくて) : the te form of “muzukashii”, which means ‘difficult’ or ‘hard’ in Japanese.

 Grammatically, “muzukashikute” consists of the following two parts: